osltd/os-theme/README.md

 # How to Use Attributes

 Sometimes you may want to make some changes such as content or links for your theme. <br>
-But that's not that convenient change it onthe coding level espically if you are a developer and you are developing a website for your customer, <br>
+You can modify how the theme interpret the rules to define a attirbute value by editing `/src/helper/AttributesHelper.js` But that's not that convenient change it onthe coding level espically if you are a developer and you are developing a website for your customer, <br>
 updating those settings inside the Oneshop Center is the best way for your customer.